Street art in Barcelona, expression and urban culture made art

 Gonzalo Borondo, pioneer of urban art in Barcelona

-A Spanish artist from the city of Segovia, Borondo, is now one of the most prolific urban artists.
+A famous Spanish artist, who didn`t born in Barcelona, but in the city of Segovia, Borondo.
+He is now one of the most prolific urban artists.
 His work inhabits the apparently most forgotten corners of European cities.

 The essence of his work is to deepen the understanding of the human psyche.
-In his urban works, Borondo seeks to establish a more direct and intimate connection with the viewer.
+In his urban works, Borondo wants to have a more direct and intimate connection with the viewer.
 He respects and values the history of the place, so that the art interacts with space.

 One of his most outstanding murals is “Piedad”, created at the MAAM_ Museo dell’Altro e dell’Altrove in Rome, in 2013.